-The 17th Century in The Netherlands was known as the Dutch Golden Age, experiencing a heyday in arts, science, philosophy and commerce.
+The 17th century in The Netherlands was known as the Dutch Golden Age, experiencing a heyday in arts, science, philosophy, and commerce.
 Through the Dutch East India Company (DEIC), The Netherlands dominated sea trade with the Far East.
 In 1652 the first group of Dutch settlers, led by Jan van Riebeeck, arrived in three sailing ships at the southern tip of Africa to establish a refreshment station called, significantly so, Cape of Good Hope, but at times also Cape of Storms.
 This refreshment station developed into a permanent settlement, expanding northward into the interior of the continent.
-The history of what was to eventually become the independent and democratic South Africa of today started to unroll as the descendants of the settlers engaged (clashed!) with the indigenous peoples of the Western Cape as well as with black ethnic groups migrating southwards from around the Great Lakes area in Central Africa.
+The history of what was to eventually become the independent and democratic South Africa of today started to unfold as the descendants of the settlers engaged (clashed!) with the indigenous peoples of the Western Cape as well as with black ethnic groups migrating southwards from around the Great Lakes area in Central Africa.

 After many years of struggle against racial injustice and inequality, South Africa became a fully democratic republic in 1994.
-Today, the Republic of South Africa, secular democracy, is populated by about 60 million people.
+Today, the Republic of South Africa, a secular democracy, is populated by about 60 million people.
 The capital cities are Cape Town (legislative capital) and Pretoria (executive capital), while the largest city is Johannesburg (the business hub).
 The country has 11 official languages, viz.
-Afrikaans, English, isiNdebele, isiZulu, Sepedi, Sesotho, Setswana, siSwati, Tshivenda, Xitsonga and isiXhosa.
+Afrikaans, English, isiNdebele, isiZulu, Sepedi, Sesotho, Setswana, siSwati, Tshivenda, Xitsonga, and isiXhosa.

 Christianity is the religion of the majority of people, while smaller percentages of the population practise Islam, Hinduism, traditional African religions and Judaism.
 An increasing number of people are non-religious.

 The broad and very descriptive name for the church, the Dutch Reformed Church (DRC), only came into frequent use after the first synod of the church convened on 2 November 1824.